ilg-deprecated/arm-none-eabi-gcc-build/README.md

 Check `arm-none-eabi-gcc-build.git/CHANGELOG.txt` and add the new release.

+## Update the README-out.md

+There should be no changes, but better check.

 ## Build

 Although it is perfectly possible to build all binaries in a single step on a macOS system, due to Docker specifics, it is faster to build the GNU/Linux and Windows binaries on a GNU/Linux system and the macOS binary separately.